Cerbo-xx/aion-database/README.md

-# Aion Database 2.7
+# Aion Database 2.7 and 3.9
-This project is a database for Aion version 2.7 and is now available in english and french language.
+This project is a database for Aion 2.7 and Aion 3.9 and is now available in english and french language.

 ## Installation instructions :